 As a best practice, create only the credentials that the user needs.
 For example, for a user who requires access only through the AWS Management Console, do not create access keys.

 For cloud security, it is considered best practice to limit access for the root user, so

 rootis locked by default.

-Grant the appropriate permissions to the user to administer pfSense.
+Grant the appropriate permissions to the user to administer the pfSense AMI.

 Provide the user with the necessary sign-in information.